kehantan/labbook/docs/assays/antiviral.rst

     V1 - :math:`10^{-9}`, V2 - :math:`10^{-8}`, V3 - :math:`10^{-7}`, V4 - :math:`10^{-6}`

 #.
 Add 450 uL of 2% DMEM into each microcentrifuge tube.
 #.
-From the virus stock, transfer 50 uL virus into the first microcentrifuge tube (:math:`10^{-9}`.
+From the virus stock, transfer 50 uL virus into the microcentrifuge tube labelled V1.
 Mix well by repeat pipetting or using a vortex.
 #.
-Transfer 50 uL from first microcentrifuge tube to second microcentrifuge tube.
+Transfer 50 uL from V1 to V2.
 Mix well by repeat pipetting or using a vortex.
 #.
 Repeat the process until the last tube.
+50 uL from V4 can be discard.
 #.
 Set the tubes aside for later use.

 **Compound dilution**

 #.
-Prepare and label 4 centrifuge tube.
+Prepare and label four 15 mL centrifuge tube.

     C1 - 50, C2 - 25, C3 - 12.5, C4 - 6.25

 #.
-Add 3000 uL of 2% DMEM into first tube (50).
+Add 3000 uL of 2% DMEM into C1, add 1500 uL of 2% DMEM into C2, C3, and C4.
 #.
-Add 7.5 uL of stock compound (20,000 ug/mL) into the first tube.
+From stock solution of compound (20,000 ug/mL), transfer 7.5 uL into C1.
 Mix well by repeat pipetting or using a vortex.
 #.
 Transfer 1500 uL of solution from the first centrifuge tube to second centrifuge tube.
 Mix well by repeat pipetting or using a vortex.
 #.
 Repeat the process for the remaining centrifuge tube.
 #.
 Set the centrifuge tube aside for later use.